Meet Our Team

 Samantha Sands is a native of Jamaica.
 She came to the States as a teenager, and after completing high school, she enlisted in the Army where she served as an active-duty soldier for 8 years.
 During her childhood, she watched her mother struggle with access to care, and her interest in caring for women was sparked.
 It was, however, during her time in the service while working on a birthing unit at a military facility, that she discovered her love for nursing and midwifery.

 While on active duty, she received her certification through the Army and became an LPN.
-After completing her time in service, she received her Associate Degree in Nursing from Fayetteville Technical Community College in 2014, then her Bachelor of
+After completing her time in service, she received her Associate Degree in Nursing from Fayetteville Technical Community College in 2014, then her Bachelor of Science in Nursing from Fayetteville State University in 2017.
+Sam then acquired her Master’s degree in Midwifery from Frontier Nursing University in 2021.

 Sam is a wife and mother of three.
 When she is not working, her focus is on her family and spending time with her kids.
 She realizes how important it is to take care of the woman holistically and the influence this care and education can have on the family unit.
 She is very passionate about women’s health and education, empowering women to advocate for themselves, and mental health for mothers.
 She is also passionate about breastfeeding and is a Certified Lactation Counselor (CLC).